nikhil101aeg/Operation-and-metric-analysis/README.md

-# 📊 Metric & User Engagement Analysis Using SQL
+# 📊 Operation and Metric Analysis Using SQL

 This project consists of two parts — analyzing job processing performance and understanding user engagement metrics for a platform — using SQL.
 It showcases end-to-end data cleaning, transformation, and analytical querying to extract meaningful insights.